Hold-Krykke-BA/System_Integration/Examproject/README.md

 The service consumes messages on the following format sent on the topic `saleregisteredcaching`:
 ![image](https://github.com/Hold-Krykke-BA/System_Integration/blob/main/Examproject/Diagrams/cachingMSG.PNG)

+The messages are deserialized from JSON directly to the corresponding Java `Order` type for easy handling.
+The service ensures that the MongoDB Book Store is up-to-date on the sold books.

 #### SOAP
 The SOAP API can be found [here](http://webservices.daehosting.com/services/ISBNService.wso) with accompanying WSDL file.
 It provides two methods, one for each ISBN format (ISBN10/ISBN13).